Special routes of U.S. Route 1: Swainsboro business loop

-U.S. Route 1 Business (US 1 Bus.) is a 7.876 mi business route of US 1 that is partially within the city limits of Swainsboro, Georgia.
+U.S. Highway 1 Business (US 1 Bus.) is a 7.876 mi business route of US 1 that is partially within the city limits of Swainsboro, Georgia.
 It is concurrent with SR 4 Bus. for its entire length.

 US 1 Bus. and SR 4 Bus. begin at an intersection with US 1/SR 4/SR 57 south of Swainsboro.
 They travel to the north-northeast on South Main Street and immediately curve to the north-northwest.
 Just before an intersection with both the eastern terminus of Mixon Road and the western terminus of Quick Road, they curve back to the north-northeast.
 Just before an intersection with the eastern terminus of Gary Road, they curve to a nearly due north direction.
 Just north of this intersection, they enter the city.
 Just south of an intersection with the western terminus of Tiger Trail, they pass Swainsboro High School.
 Just south of an intersection with Glenwood Road, they begin a curve to the northwest.
 An intersection with Meadowlake Parkway leads to East Georgia State College.
 Between this intersection and one with the eastern terminus of Harmon Drive, they skirt along the northeastern edge of Harmon Park.
 The business routes then curve to the northwest.
 In downtown is an intersection with US 80/SR 26/SR 56 (signed as West and East Main Street, while US 1 Bus./SR 4 Bus. are signed as South and North Main Street).
 US 1 Bus. and SR 4 Bus. continue to the northwest and leave the city limits of Swainsboro.
 They pass an office of the Georgia State Patrol.
 Just past an intersection with the eastern terminus of Stallion Road, they curve to the west-northwest just before reaching the northern terminus of both highways, another intersection with the US 1/SR 4 mainline.
 The entire length of US 1 Bus. is part of the National Highway System, a system of routes determined to be the most important for the nation's economy, mobility, and defense.

 In 2003, a western bypass of Swainsboro was proposed.
 The next year, US 1/SR 4 were shifted onto this bypass.
 Their former path through the city was redesignated as US 1 Bus./SR 4 Bus.